alexwlchan/alexwlchan.net/src/_drafts/emptydir.md

 find . -type f -name .DS_Store -delete
 ```

-but this is too aggressive -- those files are actually useful in folders with visible files, and I'd be annoyed if all my view options were continually reset.
+but this is too aggressive -- it would also delete `.DS_Store` in non-empty folders where I've set some view options that I want to keep.
-If I've taken the time to arrange my icons carefully, I don't want them to be reset!
+If I've taken the time to arrange my icons carefully, I don't want to reset them!

 Maybe there's a way to do what I want with `find`, but I couldn't work out how to do it.